Webinars, Podcasts, Social Media, Apps

 College Essay Guy Podcast: A Practical Guide to College Admissions.
 Ethan Sawyer hosts up-to-date interviews with experts in college admissions, financial aid, personal statements, test prep, etc. Creates practical steps for students and their supporters from creating a college list to appealing a financial aid letter.

-College Prep Genius: Jean Burke, test tutor and college cost speaker, focuses on topics such as test-taking encouragement, college checklists, and success in college.
+College Prep Genius: Jean Burk, test tutor and college cost speaker, focuses on topics such as test-taking encouragement, college checklists, and success in college.
 Produced through a homeschool radio network.

 College Prep Podcast: Megan Dorsey, IEC, and Gretchen Wegner, life coach, talk about topics such as parents, summer planning, and success strategies while in college and share their tips and tricks about creative study strategies, SAT/ACT prep, applications, essay writing, time management, and more.